Dantevg/DvgApps/README.md

     > read <file> markup

 The format of a marked up file is as follows.
-In this version, no spaces are allowed between the color and the `:`.
+In the current version, **no spaces are allowed between the color and the `:`**.
 This will be added in the future.

     color:string

 #### Installation
-1. Download the file and place it in the following folder: `.DvgFiles/programs`.
+Download the file and place it in the following folder: `.DvgFiles/programs`.
 Pastebin: [`bw8EKigW`](http://pastebin.com/bw8EKigW).
-2. Every time you startup the computer, this program will become global.
+Every time you startup the computer, this program will become global.

 <br>
 <hr>
 <br>

 ## Archive <sup><sub>`v2.1`</sub></sup>
 With archive, you can put all your files and folders (inside folders inside folders...) in one singe file.
 It works a bit like winrar of 7zip.
-This is very useful for downloading and installing many files and folders, so you only need to download **one single file!**
+This is very useful for downloading and installing many files and folders, so you only need to download one single file!

 #### Usage
 To pack a folder, type in the console: